tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LP-05-Ins_5_Pillars_Blockchain.md

 * Explain how these systems are built by the people, for the people, and are governed by the people.

-Ask the students to compare the 5 Pillars to the features that they had written down during their use case analysis and to compare and contrast what they came up with to the pillars.
+Ask the students to compare the 5 Pillars to the features that they had written down during their use case analysis and to compare and contrast what they came up with to what they just learned.